pytorch/tutorials/prototype_source/semi_structured_sparse.rst

 Like other forms of sparsity, **semi-structured sparsity** is a model optimization technique that seeks to reduce the memory overhead and latency of a neural network at the expense of some model accuracy.
 It is also known as **fine-grained structured sparsity** or **2:4 structured sparsity**.

 Semi-structured sparsity derives its name from its unique sparsity pattern, where n out of every 2n elements are pruned.
-In practice, we most often see n = 2, hence 2:4 sparsity.
-This sparsity pattern is particularly interesting for two reasons:
+We most often see n=2, hence 2:4 sprasity

-1. Unlike previous sparse formats, semi-structured sparsity was designed to be efficiently accelerated on GPUs.
-   NVIDIA introduced hardware support for semi-structured sparstiy in their Ampere architecture, and have also released fast sparse kernels via CUTLASS/`cuSPARSELt <https://docs.nvidia.com/cuda/cusparselt/index.html>`_.
-2. At the same time, semi-structured sparsity tends to have a milder impact on model accuracy compared to other sparse formats, especially when accounting for more advanced pruning / fine-tuning methods.
+Semi-structured sparsity is particulary interesting because it can be efficiently accelerated on GPUs and at the same time doesn't degrade model accuracy as much as other sparsity patterns.

 With the introduction of `semi-structured sparsity support <https://pytorch.org/docs/2.1/sparse.html#sparse-semi-structured-tensors>`_, it is possible to prune and accelerate a semi-structured sparse model without leaving PyTorch.
 We will explain this process in this tutorial.